 Facilitative and Evaluative Mediation

-The two most commonly used forms of mediation are: Facilitative and Evaluative.
+The two most commonly used forms of mediation are Facilitative and Evaluative.

 Facilitative mediation involves a mediator assisting the parties in reaching an agreement.
 The mediator “facilitates” the agreement by helping with cooperation and communication.
 When there is low conflict, the Mediator will usually conduct mediation with both parties (and their attorneys if attorneys are involved) in the same room.
 However, for high conflict cases, the parties may be separated.
 During a facilitative mediation, the goal is for the parties to resolve some or all of their disputed issues.

-An evaluative mediation involves the Mediator assessing the parties' issues and providing an opinion about possible outcomes, which helps them evaluate their options to reach agreements.
-After reviewing both sides' arguments and positions, an evaluative mediator will help the parties reach settlement by comparing their facts to other litigated cases, allowing them to make agreements based on how they think they might fare in court, but still in an equitable manner.
-The parties are not bound by the recommendation of the mediator, and therefore can accept or reject any options.
+An evaluative mediation involves the Mediator assessing the parties’ issues and providing an opinion about possible outcomes, which helps them evaluate their options to reach agreements.
+After reviewing both sides’ arguments and positions, an evaluative mediator will help the parties reach a settlement by comparing their facts to other litigated cases, allowing them to make agreements based on how they think they might fare in court, but still in an equitable manner.
+The parties are not bound by the recommendation of the mediator and therefore can accept or reject any options.

 How Much Will My Wisconsin Mediation Cost?

 Mediation costs usually vary according to case complexity.
-Some mediations may have limited issues and only last for a few hours, while others will cover all issues and span days.
+Some medications may have limited issues and only last for a few hours, while others will cover all issues and span days.
 The Mediator may charge a flat fee per day, or have an hourly rate.
 As with divorce litigation, when there is a high degree of conflict, the mediation costs also tend to be higher.
 The lower the conflict the lower the cost.
 Amicable couples without attorneys and with few disputes can expect to pay $3500-5000 for a basic mediation process.
 Unrepresented couples with more issues, more complex financial situations, or more disputes over child custody and placement, could pay double that.
 If a couple also has attorneys, one advantage is that a lot of the mediation preparation is done by the attorneys, not the mediator.
 So the parties only pay the mediator for time spent in session, not any work done in between.
 That can help lower overall mediation costs.